Punzo/SlicerAstroApp/README.md

 1. cmake minimum version has to be 3.17.3.
 If your system one is older, please download it from https://cmake.org/download/ and check [update-cmake](https://github.com/plampite/ibpark/blob/master/DeveloperGuide.md#update-cmake).
 1. download the qt (version 5.15.0) online [installer](https://download.qt.io/official_releases/online_installers/qt-unified-linux-x64-online.run) and install the following: Desktop gcc 64-bit, Sources, Qt Debug Information Files and Qt Creator (this last it is installed in default).

-### MacOS (not tested)
+### MacOS (tested on MacOS 10.13)
 1. cmake minimum version has to be 3.17.3.
 If your system one is older, please download it from https://cmake.org/download/ and check [update-cmake](https://github.com/plampite/ibpark/blob/master/DeveloperGuide.md#update-cmake).
-1. download the qt (version 5.15.0) online [installer](https://download.qt.io/official_releases/online_installers/qt-unified-linux-x64-online.run) and install the following: Desktop gcc 64-bit, Sources, Qt Debug Information Files and Qt Creator (this last it is installed in default).
+1. install qt (version 5.15.0) using the special package [qt-easy-build](https://github.com/jcfr/qt-easy-build/tree/5.15.0).
 1. Install Xcode: ```xcode-select --install ```
+1. then first build Slicer and followed by SlicerAstroApp
+1. finish with making the binary distribution package

 ### Windows
 Currently SlicerAstro does not compile/work under Windows (because of specific libraries deps, e.g. wcslib).